amazon-braket/amazon-braket-sdk-python/README.md

 tox
 ```

-or if your machine can handle higher workloads, run them in parallel with:
+or if your machine can handle multithreaded workloads, run them in parallel with:

 ```bash
 tox -p auto